 (Content Fusion gives you the option to optimize for a keyword or a page.)

 Note: Content recommendations for keywords is a great option if you’re starting new content.
-We’re optimizing for a page because the page and its content already exists.
+We’re optimizing for a page because the page and its content already exist.

-2. Enter the target page’s URL and your target keyword.
+2. Enter the target page’s URL and your target keyword, and run the analysis.

 (Enter in a target URL and keyword into Content Fusion to see the search intent.)